cephidstar/learn_public/BigQuery.md

 **Step 6.** On the command line in the bottom panel, run your script with **./myfirstbqscript.sh**  If prompted, click to authorize use of the bq command.

-***Was there a permissions error when you ran your script?*** With no other permissions settings entered, each newly created script file you attempt run will require you to open up the permissions.
-Correct the issue by executing ***chmod +x myfirstbqscript.sh*** then run the script again.
+**Was there a permissions error when you ran your script?** With no other permissions settings entered, each newly created script file you attempt run will require you to open up the permissions.
+Correct the issue by executing **chmod +x myfirstbqscript.sh** and run the script again.

 You should get a result similar to the one below.